maryamghamdi/TAD_Saudi/README.md

 # TAD-Saudi: An Explainable AI Framework for Trustworthy Financial App Detection
-This is the source code for the paper: TAD-Saudi: An Explainable AI Framework for Trustworthy Financial App Detection
+This is the source code for the paper: TAD-Saudi: An Explainable AI Framework for Trustworthy Financial App Detection by Dr.Raed Alharbi and Maryam Alghamdi.

 # Files
 - `Data_processing.ipynb` Contains functions for collecting and preprocessing data.